codywall/archive-transformer/pages/2011-02-10-love-skin-youre.md

 ---
-layout: archive
-title: &apos;Love the Skin You&apos;re In&apos;
+title: the Skin You&apos;re In&apos;
 date: February 10 2011
+slug: the-skin-you&apos;re-in&apos;
 ---